Hand/Foot & Spot Mid-Size Device

 - The SolRx 500‑Series User’s Manual, with detailed exposure guidelines for psoriasis, vitiligo, and atopic dermatitis (eczema)

-- One set of ultraviolet protective goggles with clear plastic storage tube, for use during treatments
+- One set of ultraviolet protective goggles with a clear plastic storage tube, for use during treatments

 - Two keys for the switchlock